MicrosoftDocs/win32/desktop-src/properties/props-system-document-totaleditingtime.md

 ---
-Description: 'This property represents the total time between each open and save, accumulated since the creation of the document.
+Description: This property represents the total time between each open and save, accumulated since the creation of the document.
 This is measured in 100ns units, not milliseconds.
-VT\_FILETIME for IPropertySetStorage handlers (legacy).' ms.assetid: '27d374ae-366c-4b2c-88a8-93e760db6fba'
+VT\_FILETIME for IPropertySetStorage handlers (legacy). ms.assetid: 27d374ae-366c-4b2c-88a8-93e760db6fba
-title: 'System.Document.TotalEditingTime'
+title: System.Document.TotalEditingTime
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Document.TotalEditingTime